Field Notes

 The Burra Charter offers guidance for working with Australia’s heritage, but its relevance extends beyond conservation.
 By understanding place, respecting accumulated values, and adapting carefully, it suggests a way of building that remains attentive to what already exists.

-What the Fibro Cottage Knew
+What did the Fibro Shack Know?

 Thoughts on Building in a Bushfire Zone